cynthiatayloronline/nontraditionalstudentguide/README.md

 # Non-Traditional Student's Guide
-Comprehensive list of scholarships, internships, hackathons, and industry events where **you,** the non-traditional student can gain experience, learn new tech, and get ahead.
+Comprehensive list of scholarships, internships, hackathons, and industry events where **you,** the non-traditional student, can gain experience, learn new tech, and get ahead.

 # Contributing?
 Would you like to share with the rest of the class? ;)